arpan52/Randomising-IxT-combinations-to-patients/README.md

 # Randomising-IxT-Combinations-to-Patients

 This repository contain the source R codes (.qmd files) for all simulations conducted in the paper **_Orthogonal factorial designs for trials of therapist-delivered interventions: Randomising intervention–therapist combinations to patients_.** It also have R datasets (.rds files) that are used in Supplementary File F of the paper.
+For a through reading, refer to the [PAPER](https://arxiv.org/abs/2601.16318v2).

 ---